 Also of interest is that Auburn has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.23% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Auburn telecommute to their jobs.
+Overall, about 14.23% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Auburn doesn't have a public transportation system that people use for their commute.

-The population of Auburn is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.48% of adults in Auburn have a bachelor's degree or even advanced degree.
+The education level of Auburn citizens is very high relative to the national average among all cities (21.84%): 37.48% of adults in Auburn have a bachelor's degree or even advanced degree.

 The per capita income in Auburn in 2022 was $38,634, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $154,536 for a family of four.
 However, Auburn contains both very wealthy and poor people as well.